-- 6.1 ensure that all staff, volunteers, and Board members have access to a copy of the policy and the guidelines. - 6.2 provide training and guidance to ensure that all staff, Board members and volunteers understand their responsibilities under the policy and guidelines. - 6.3 Publicise the policy and include it within the annual report and website. - 6.4 On an ongoing basis, examine our procedures, service and work practices, to identify areas where improvements can be made. - 6.5 Ensure the Board reviews the policy/ guidelines and their implementation.
+- 6.1 ensure that all staff, volunteers, and Board members have access to a copy of the policy and the guidelines. - 6.2 provide training and guidance to ensure that all staff, Board members and volunteers understand their responsibilities under the policy and guidelines. - 6.3 publicise the policy and include it within the annual report and website. - on an ongoing basis, examine our procedures, service and work practices, to identify areas where improvements can be made. - 6.5 ensure the Board reviews the policy/ guidelines and their implementation. - 6.6 have a Diversity Champion within the staff team.

-This Policy is to be read in conjunction with our 'Recruitment Policy' and 'Training Policy'.
+This policy is to be read in conjunction with our 'Recruitment' & 'Training' policies.

 Policy prepared by: David Shaftoe

 Approved by Board on: March 2021

-Last updated by David Shaftoe on: 15 th July 2023
+Last updated by David Shaftoe on: 19 th March 2025

-Next review date: 31 st July 2024
+Next review date: 31 st March 2026